soc-air/socair.github.io/_posts/2019-08-16-Applying-Transfer-Learning-Dogs-Cats.md

 The steps to load the pre-trained model and perform Transfer Learning are listed below:

-1. Download the pre-trained model of ResNet18.
+1. Download the pre-trained model of **ResNet18**.
 2. Load pre-trained model.
 3. Change output features of the final FC layer of the model loaded.
 (Number of classes would change from 1000 - ImageNet to 2 - Dogs vs Cats).
 4. Define optimizer on parameters from the final FC layer to be trained.
-5. Train the FC layer on Dogs vs Cats dataset
+5. Train the FC layer on Dogs vs Cats dataset.
-5. Save the model (#TODO)
+5. Save the model.

 Let's go step by step.

-**Step-1**: Download the pre-trained model of ResNet18
+### Step-1: Download the pre-trained model of ResNet18

-Thanks to the developers, we do have C++ models available in torchvision (https://github.com/pytorch/vision/pull/728) but for this tutorial, transferring the pre- trained model from Python to C++ using torch.jit is a good idea, as most PyTorch models in the wild are written in Python right now, and people can use this tutorial to learn how to trace their Python model and transfer it to C++.)
+Thanks to the developers, we do have C++ models available in torchvision (https://github.com/pytorch/vision/pull/728) but for this tutorial, transferring the pre- trained model from Python to C++ using torch.jit is a good idea, as most PyTorch models in the wild are written in Python right now, and people can use this tutorial to learn how to trace their Python model and transfer it to C++.

 First we download the pre-trained model and save it in the form of `torch.jit.trace` format to our local drive.